-This study is presenting further evidence for a Sabbath Resurrection as presented in the book In the Heart of the Earth: The Secret Code that Reveals What is in the Heart of God especially in relation to statements of Ellen White.
-We need to look at all of her statements that have a bearing on the subject and resolve them.
-And the Biblical record must always come first as even she said.
+This study is presenting further evidence for a Sabbath Resurrection as presented in the book In the Heart of the Earth: The Secret Code that Reveals What is in the Heart of God especially in relation to the timing of the day of Pentecost at Sinai.
+As the timing of crucifixion week is typified by the timing of the Exodus, we need to also look at the experience of Israel.

 The original study In the Heart of the Earth dealt with the Biblical meaning of "heart," "earth" and "first day of the week."
 It also showed the meaning of a number of verses that have confused the understanding of resurrection timing.
+The material here will be incorporated into a future edition of that book which will be updated with any further understanding of the topic.